Running your first job

 Open a file with a text editor (nano, vim, emacs) and save it as job.sh.
 You can then submit this with

-As mentioned, your job will start in $TMPDIR.
-If your workflow has a lot of file system access (reading and/or writing - IO) it is better to copy data here, process it and then finally, copy any output files back from $TMPDIR to permanent storage in your WORK or HOME directory.
-Have a look at the following example that stages the bam file locally and the copy backs the result.
+As mentioned in the previous section, your job will start in your $HOME directory.
+If your workflow has a lot of file system access (reading and/or writing - IO) it is better to copy data to the $TMPDIR, process it and then finally, copy any output files back from $TMPDIR to permanent storage in your $HOME directory (or RDS project directory if you have access to one).
+Have a look at the following example that stages a BAM file to $TMPDIR and then copy backs the result.

 #!/bin/bash